-(b) RECs must be generated in and or after January 1, 2023;
+(b)) RECs must be generated ((in and)) on or after January 1, 2023;

-(c) Until January 1, 2026, RECs must be generated from renewable electricity generation facilities located in the western electricity coordinating council; :
+(((c))) (b) Until January 1, 2026, RECs must be generated from facilities located in the western electricity coordinating council; and

-(d) Starting January 1, 2026, RECs must be generated from renewable electricity generation facilities located in Washington, Oregon, or Idaho that commenced operations on or after January 1, 2019, or from incremental electricity generated as a result of efficiency improvements completed on or after January 1, 2019.
-Any incremental hydroelectric generation must meet the conditions specified in RCW 19.405.040(1)(d) to be eligible for REC retirement under this section; and
+(c) Starting January 1, 2026, RECs must be generated from renewable electricity generation facilities located in Washington, Oregon, or Idaho that commenced operations on or after January 1, 2019, or from incremental electricity generated as a result of efficiency improvements completed after January 1, 2019.
+Any incremental hydroelectric generation must meet the conditions specified in RCW 19.405.040 (1) (d) to be eligible under this section; and

-(de) RECs must be recorded and retired in a recognized REC tracking system.
-In addition to recognizing the western renewable energy generation information system, ecology may recognize additional REC tracking systems upon a request from a registered party.
-In reviewing those requests, ecology will consider whether the tracking system is comparable to WREGIS and if it has systems in place to ensure accurate issuance and tracking of RECs.
+(d) RECs must be recorded and retired in a recognized REC tracking system.
+In addition to recognizing the western renewable energy generation information system (WREGIS), ecology may recognize additional REC tracking systems upon a request from a registered party.
+In reviewing those requests, ecology will consider whether the tracking system is comparable to WREGIS and if it has systems in place to ensure accurate issuance and tracking of RECs((-)); and

-(ef) Unbundled RECs must meet the safeguards to prevent double counting in WAC 194-40-420, except the term "utility" is replaced with "registered entity."
-Commented [A128]: NEW: Added to clarify where to find utility-specific fuel pathway codes.
-Deleting the reference to the statewide electricity mix because it is not eligible to be used in the context of this section.
+(e) Unbundled RECs must meet the safeguards to prevent double counting in WAC 194-40-420, except the term "utility" is replaced with "registered entity."